Kolka Glacier: Morphology

 There are only a small number of glaciers in the Genaldon River's basin, the largest being Maili at approximately 6.8 km2 in area.
 The Kolka Glacier, located next to Maili, is a cirque / valley glacier, with some hanging parts.

 Kolka is fed by avalanches and collapses of firn and ice all year round.
 Its lowest and highest points are located at 3000 m and 3450 m above mean sea level respectively.
 More than two-thirds of the ablation zone's surface is covered by a morainal layer up to 1 m thick.
 This and other features, such as relatively gentle slopes, a deep cirque and the presence of a lateral moraine restricting the ice flow and forcing it to make a sharp turn, makes the glacier very prone to accumulation of subglacial meltwater.

 History of surges

 Historically, the local population have been well aware of the dangers associated with the glacier, which is evident in the unusual locations of the auls.
-Most settlements of the Caucasian Mountain valleys were built on the valley floor, however, all the old auls of the Karmadon Valley were built on the valley slopes or even on the crests of the nearby ridges.
+Most settlements of the Caucasus Mountains valleys were built on the valley floor, however, all the old auls of the Karmadon Valley were built on the valley slopes or even on the crests of the nearby ridges.
 More recently however, a number of settlements have been built on the valley floor.